-- 3.16 Both Hackney Carriage and Private Hire drivers are exempt from the provisions of the Rehabilitation of Offenders Act 1974.
-This means that there are no "spent" convictions and that any and all criminal convictions (apart from "protected convictions" and "protected cautions" where they have been declared can be taken into account by the local authority in assessing safety and suitability, but only relevant spent convictions should be considered by the decision maker can be safety and suitability. - 3.17 All Applicants/Licensees are required to obtain an Enhanced DBS Certificate with Barred Lists checks45 and to provide this to the Authority.
+- 3.17 All Applicants/Licensees are required to obtain an Enhanced DBS Certificate with Barred Lists checks45 and to provide this to the Authority.
 All Licensees are also required to maintain their Certificates through the DBS Update Service throughout the currency of their licence. - 3.18 If any applicant has, from the age of 10 years, spent six continuous months or more living outside the United Kingdom, evidence of a criminal record check from the country/countries covering the relevant period is also required. - 3.19 The Policy contains a baseline for the impact of any convictions, cautions or other matters of conduct which concern a person's safety and suitability46. - 3.20 The character of the driver in its entirety is the paramount consideration when considering whether they should be licensed.
 It is important to recognise that the Authority is not imposing any additional punishment in relation to previous convictions or behaviour.
-It is using all the information that is available to it to make an informed decision as to whether or not the applicant or licensee is or remains a safe and suitable person. - 3.21 It is important to note that Case Law makes it clear that the impact of losing (or not being granted) a driver's licence on the applicant and his family is not a consideration to be taken into account47. - Issues that were committed when the driver was not driving a taxi or did not hold a licence are deemed relevant: speeding is dangerous, irrespective of the situation; drink driving is dangerous, irrespective of the situation.
+It is using all the information that is available to it to make an informed decision as to whether or not the applicant or licensee is or remains a safe and suitable person. - 3.21 It is important to note that Case Law makes it clear that the impact of losing (or not being granted) a driver's licence on the applicant and his family is not a consideration to be taken into account47. - 3.22 Issues that were committed when the driver was not driving a taxi or did not hold a licence are deemed relevant: speeding is dangerous, irrespective of the situation; drink driving is dangerous, irrespective of the situation; bald tyres are dangerous, irrespective of the situation.
 All these behaviours put the general public at risk.
 Violence is always serious.
 The argument that it was a domestic dispute, or away from the taxi, is irrelevant.
 A person who has a propensity to violence has that potential in every situation.
 Sexual offences are always serious.
 A person who has in the past abused their position (whatever that may have been) to assault another sexually has demonstrated completely unacceptable standards of behaviour. - 3.23 Licensees are expected to demonstrate appropriate professional conduct at all time, whether in the context of their work or otherwise.
 Licensees should be courteous, avoid confrontation, not be abusive or exhibit prejudice in any way.
-In no
+In no circumstances should Licensees take the law into their own hands.
+Licensees are expected to act with integrity and demonstrate conduct befitting the trust that is placed in them.